-Trana Discovery provides a proprietary drug discovery technology platform that enables its partners to discover new treatments of bacterial, viral, and fungal infectious diseases.
-Our assays screen compounds to identify potential drug candidates that work through a novel mechanism of action: inhibition of the target pathogen(s) ability to use an organism-specific transfer RNA (tRNA), essential for propagation.
+Trana Discovery provides a proprietary discovery technology platform that enables its partners to discover new treatments of bacterial, viral, and fungal infectious diseases.
+Our assays screen compounds to identify potential selective candidates that work through a novel mechanism of action: inhibition of the target pathogen(s) ability to use an organism-specific transfer RNA (tRNA), essential for propagation.

 The Need for New Treatments

 The need for new, effective treatments for infectious diseases is growing rapidly in every corner of the world.
 A plethora of highly effective antibacterial agents introduced in the 1970s and 1980s satisfied that need for a period of time, but because of the pathogens’ ability to develop resistance, many formerly effective drugs have lost their ability to control infections.
 There are now some strains of resistant bacteria for which there is no effective treatment.
 Additionally, emerging viral resistance continues to require the addition of new treatment modalities to keep HIV and other viral infections in check.